I was tired and I didn’t want to go.

 The trail got steep, but it still had trail-like qualities.
 Others had passed that way before, on their way up to another volcano.
 Then, we stopped.
+The guard started slicing through the brush with his machete.
 Our guide put on an extra pair of pants.
-The guard started slicing through the brush with his machete.
-Then our guide asked if we had gloves.
+Then she asked if we had gloves.
 Not only did I not have gloves, but no pants.
 I wasn’t prepared for the wild nettles, thorns and terrain.
 I was wearing basketball shorts and long dress socks.

 She looked me up and down and said, “you’ll survive.”

 And off we went, not giving a second thought to the trail we’d come here on because the uneven mountainside with its many interesting ways to inflict pain (stinging and stabbing and slipping) kept us focused on each footstep in front of us.

 Part of the adventure was the not knowing.
 How were we actually going to make it up this dense thicket of plants and vines that seemed to actively dislike us?
 How many times could my shirt snag on thorns before tearing?
 Would we even find gorillas?